-Some of the College Priority Work Groups are further ahead than others in the implementation of the action plans and use of results.
+Some of the college priority work groups are further ahead than others in the implementation of the action plans and use of results.
 However, all have made significant strides toward implementation.
-GHC is committed to developing its College Priorities through the continuous improvement model of "plan, do, check, act".
-Many employees and student who have participated thus far have learned valuable skills in data analysis and plan implementation, and the College sees this learning as a step toward having a sustainable institutional planning and assessment process.
+GHC is committed to developing its College Priorities through the continuous improvement model of plan, do, check, act.
+Many employees and students who have participated thus far have learned valuable skills in data analysis and plan implementation, and the College sees this learning as a step toward having a sustainable institutional planning and assessment process.

-Each College Priority Work Group has established Action Plans for the 2021-22 academic year and metrics on the Summary Scorecard to further institutional effectiveness and guide continuous improvement.
-College Priority Work Groups reviewed their action plans and scorecards in December and will continue with implementation throughout the year.
-In the spring Action Plans will be updated for the upcoming 2022-23 academic year.
+With the exception of the newly revamped College Priority #5, each college priority work group has established Action Plans for the 2021-22 academic year and metrics on the Summary Scorecard to further institutional effectiveness and guide continuous improvement.
+College priority work groups reviewed their action plans and scorecards in December and will continue with implementation throughout the year.
+In spring quarter 2020, Action Plans will be updated for the upcoming 2022-23 academic year.
 College-wide meetings will continue to be a venue for reviewing progress on the College Plan, and for engaging employees and students with opportunities to participate in the Annual Action Plans.
-Regular reports on College Plan progress will continue to be provided to the Board of Trustees.
-And finally, Work Groups will continue to check their progress and act to revise their plans as needed to meet the targets and support institutional effectiveness.
+Regular reports on College Plan progress and act to revise their plans as needed to meet the targets and support institutional effectiveness.
 Now that these practices have been established, the College Planning Committee is dedicated to consistency in using information and data for ongoing improvement.
+Additionally, building on the momentum gained during the inclusive development process, GHC will continue to communicate with employees, students, and the community about the College Priorities and Institutional Effectiveness.